- 1 Before and After Photos

 Latissimus Dorsi Flaps

-It is often necessary to place a silicone gel implant underneath the LD flap to help create the volume in the reconstructed breast.
-This in turn allows better symmetry between the reconstructed and natural breasts.
-Alternatively, Maisam Fazel is amongst a handful of surgeons in the UK who now combine lipomodelling with an LD breast reconstruction.
+Additionally, Maisam Fazel is amongst a handful of surgeons in the UK who now combine lipomodelling with an LD breast reconstruction.
 In this process, fat is taken from the patient in a similar way to liposuction and re-injected into the reconstructed breast to give it greater volume.
-In this way, the use of an implant can be avoided.
-Occasionally, the lipomodelling process may need to be repeated to produce the desired volume effect.

-During the transverse rectus abdominis myocutaneous (TRAM) or deep inferior epigastric artery perforator (DIEP) flap reconstructive procedures, an incision similar to that used in a tummy tuck is made in the abdomen to lift layers of skin, fat, muscle and blood vessels.
-The abdominal tissue is then separated from the body and reattached to blood vessels in the chest wall (as in a DIEP) or a tunnel is created under the skin into the chest wall to relocate the abdominal tissue to the breast area (TRAM).
-In both cases, the breast mound is then carefully reshaped with these tissues.
+During the transverse rectus abdominis myocutaneous (TRAM) or deep inferior epigastric artery perforator (DIEP) flap reconstructive procedures, an incision similar to that used in a tummy tuck is made in the abdomen to lift layers of skin, fat and blood vessels.
+The abdominal tissue is then used to create a breast mound on the chest.

-Breast reconstruction with a TRAM or DIEP flap often takes five to eight hours to perform and requires a hospital stay of five to eight days.
-Patients may experience abdominal pain and tightness for several weeks, and it may take a few months to return to full activity.
-However, TRAM and DIEP flap breast reconstructions are able to produce a breast that looks and feels natural, and provides the added benefit of a flatter abdomen from the tummy tuck procedure.
+This procedure often takes five to eight hours to perform and requires a hospital stay of around a week.
+Patients may experience abdominal pain and tightness for some weeks, and it may take a few months to return to full activity.
+However, TRAM and DIEP flap reconstructions are able to produce results that look and feel natural.